It’s that time of year to start making New Year’s Resolutions. But, don’t rush to set impossible voice goals! Here’s how to ensure success.

 Before you look to the future it’s a good idea to look back at the past.
 I don’t know about you, but I’m often so keen to get started on “the next thing” that I forget to look back at what I have already achieved.

-If you haven’t already, read last week’s post How to Create a Communication Success Review for 2017.
+If you haven’t already, read my past post How to Create a Communication Success Review for the Year.

 Step 1: Set Your Vision